 Who is eligible for a scholarship?

 Students who demonstrate both financial and educational needs are eligible.
 The Fund focuses on early intervention and seeks students who are highly motivated and whose parents/guardians will be supportive and committed.
-Students are expected to attend tutoring sessions regularly during the school year and over the summer break from school.
+The focus is on intensive tutoring during the summer break from school.
+Students are expected to attend tutoring sessions regularly.
 Parents/Guardians are expected to provide support at home regularly.
 If these expectations are not met during the course of the scholarship, it may be discontinued by decision of the tutor and Harary Fund Committee.